If you haven’t received an energy bill in a while

 There are other things you can do if you're struggling to pay your energy bills.

-If you're having issues with your energy bills or supplier, you can get advice from the Citizens Advice consumer helpline.
+If you're having issues with your energy bills or supplier, you can contact your local Citizens Advice or the Citizens Advice consumer service.